 Please use this identifier to cite or link to this item: https://hdl.handle.net/11499/46377

-Title: COVID-19 Vaccine Hesitancy and Its Relationship With Illness Risk Perceptions, Affect, Worry, and Public Trust: An Online Serial Cross-Sectional Survey From Turkey
+Title: Covid-19 Vaccine Hesitancy and Its Relationship With Illness Risk Perceptions, Affect, Worry, and Public Trust: an Online Serial Cross-Sectional Survey From Turkey

 Karadag, Filiz

-Timurcin, Utku
+Timurçin, Utku

 Hocaoglu, Cicek